Online trading - How to become a successful trader?

 - Sell stop order (selling below currency market price)

 - Exit orders:

-The last important benefit is that there are no restrictions on how traders trade.
+The last important benefit is that there are no restrictions on which strategy traders use.
 They can choose any trading strategy they prefer.
-When trading online, there are no limits to any trading style.
 Here is a summary of trading styles: